 Other fees may apply to Thursday’s Pre-Conference events and continuing education credits.
 A limited number of scholarships will be available.
 Please see Conference Policy page for more details.

 Accommodations:The conference will be held at the Hilton Albany.
 Conference attendees receive a special discounted room rate of $113, plus applicable taxes (reservation code 4AFFC).
 The hotel must receive reservations no later than May 3.
 Reservations made after this date will be subject to availability.
+If you are aware of anyone looking for a room after the cutoff date please have them contact Valerie directly at 518-427-3038.

 CLICK HERE TO MAKE YOUR RESERVATION ONLINE